theobald-software/kb.theobald-software.github.io/content/_sap/registering-rfc-server-in-sap-releases-in-kernel-release-720-and-higher.md

 As of Kernel Release 720, you can use the parameter *gw/acl_mode* to set an initial security environment with regard to starting and registering external programs e.g., RFC Server required for DeltaQ processing / customizing check.
 If this value is set to *1*, the DeltaQ component cannot register the RFC Server and the Customizing Check quits with following exception:
 *RFC server is not working, please check gateway info..*

-Regarding this faulty behaviour, following alternative settings can be establised in the corresponding SAP source system.
+Regarding this faulty behaviour, following alternative settings can be adjusted in the corresponding SAP source system.

-#### Alternative 1
+#### Alternative I
 You can change the Profile Parameter *gw/acl_mode* in the SAP transaction *RZ10* to 0 (default value of the parameter is 1).
 All RFC-Destinations/ RFC-Server with different Program IDs e.g., XTRACT01 can register.

 1. Open 'Edit Profile' using SAP transaction *RZ10*
 2. Select the profile name *Default* and select *Extended Maintenance*
-3. Click *Change* and change the parameter value to *0*
+3. Click *Change* and edit the parameter value to *0*
 ![SAP_parameter](/img/contents/parameter_gw_acl_mode.png){:class="img-responsive"}

-#### Alternative 2
+#### Alternative II
 You can define a White-list of Programs that can register at the SAP Gateway.
 To do so, you have to create two files named *secinfo* and *reginfo*.
 Both files don't existing per default.

 The first file secinfo has to contain the following lines: